hlminh2000/sse_cluster_test/README.md

 ## Running the demo:

 1. `npm i && npm start`
-2. From browser (or anything really), access `http://localhost: 3000/stream`
+2. From browser (or anything really), access `http://localhost: 3000`
+3. Watch and notice how websocket will reset occasionally as